asgerkromand/ANLPDP_exam/README.md

 ## Getting Started

 To replicate this study, you are more invited to make fork.
+See the ```environment.yml``` to install relevant dependencies.

 ### Prerequisites